Skip to content

 Launch an LXD instance

-Now that that the system is ready, we can create a lightweight Macpine instance, which has been pre-configured to run LXD.
+Now that that the system is ready, we can create a lightweight Macpine instance.
 In your terminal run:

 Configure LXD